 The International Tax Compact (ITC) is driven by the vision of fair, efficient and transparent tax systems for sustainable development.
-In order to achieve this, the ITC aims to strengthen the effectiveness of results-oriented initiatives in the area of tax and development by facilitating and supporting networking, knowledge sharing and multi-level cooperation within and across initiatives in an impartial manner.
-The ITC currently facilitates the secretariats of the Addis Tax Initiative (ATI), the Network of Tax Organisations (NTO) and the DRM Innovation Fund.
+In order to achieve this, the ITC aims to strengthen the effectiveness of results-oriented initiatives in the area of tax and development.
+This is achieved by facilitating and supporting networking, knowledge sharing and multi-level cooperation within and across initiatives in an impartial manner.
+The ITC currently facilitates the secretariats of the Addis Tax Initiative (ATI) and the Network of Tax Organisations (NTO).
 To learn more about the ITC worklines, please click here.

 The ITC was launched in 2009 by the German Federal Ministry for Economic Cooperation and Development (BMZ), which commissioned the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ) with its implementation.
 Since its foundation, the ITC has continuously evolved to reflect changing priorities in the international tax and development landscape, thus adjusting its profile, governance structure and working modes over time.
 For more information, please refer to our history section.

 Providing secretarial services: The ITC provides secretarial services to the international initiatives and networks it facilitates.
 In doing so, the ITC is engaged in network and project management, strategy and concept development, communication and outreach, event management, knowledge management and facilitation.